-- We assessed and tested the design and operating effectiveness of the relevant controls over the Group's review process over project monitoring.
-This included the Group's controls over the preparation and review of feasibility reports and updates from a project manager level, through to executive and board level, and the frequency of review.
-It also included controls over the process for the approval to commence or amend significant projects and the required levels of authority to do so. - We evaluated all available external independent valuations and a selection of the higher risk internal projections prepared by the Group. - We assessed the independence and competency of the external valuation experts and the assumptions used by the experts. - We evaluated all material projects to understand project costs to date and estimated costs to complete, the progress of the development, and contingency estimates for remaining development risks. - We assessed the valuation models prepared by the Group for a sample of developments currently in progress.
-As part of this, we evaluated the assumptions adopted by comparing the projects costs and sales to the most recent historical or comparable sales and costs, including signed contracts or actual costs incurred for comparable projects. - We checked the mathematical accuracy of the valuation models and agreed relevant data to the current development application submissions and/or approvals. - We performed sensitivity analysis in relation to the key forward looking assumptions including sales price, cost per lot and escalation rates.
+- We assessed the effectiveness of the relevant internal controls over the Group's review process over project monitoring, including the preparation and review of feasibility reports and updates at the related executive and board level.
+It also included controls over the process for the approval to commence or amend significant projects. - We evaluated all available external independent valuations and a selection of the higher risk internal projections prepared by the Group. - We also examined the qualifications, objectivity and experience of management's valuation experts. - We evaluated all material projects to understand project costs to date and estimated costs to complete, the progress of the development, and contingency estimates for remaining development risks. - We assessed the valuation models prepared by the Group for a sample of developments currently in progress.
+As part of this, we evaluated the assumptions adopted by comparing project costs and sales to the most recent historical or comparable sales and costs, including signed contracts or actual costs incurred for comparable projects. - We checked the mathematical accuracy of the valuation models and agreed relevant data to the current development application submissions and/or approvals. - We performed sensitivity analysis in relation to the key forward looking assumptions including sales price, cost per lot and escalation rates. - We assessed the disclosure relating to inventories in accordance with Australian Accounting Standards.

-2. Land and capitalised development costs
+2. Land and capitalised development costs expensed during the year